 Who has the power to sue Brett Favre over welfare money?
 1 Mississippi Republican sues another

-Mississippi’s Republican attorney general is suing the Republican state auditor, trying to block the auditor’s effort to recover misspent welfare money from retired NFL quarterback Brett Favre
+Mississippi’s Republican attorney general is suing the Republican state auditor over who has the power to recover interest on misspent welfare money from retired NFL quarterback Brett Favre

-JACKSON, Miss. -- Mississippi’s Republican attorney general sued the Republican state auditor Thursday, trying to block the auditor's effort to recover misspent welfare money from retired NFL quarterback Brett Favre — money that was supposed to help some of the poorest people in the U.S.
+JACKSON, Miss. -- Mississippi’s Republican attorney general sued the Republican state auditor Thursday, saying the auditor is trying to usurp her authority over recovering interest on misspent welfare money from retired NFL quarterback Brett Favre — money that was supposed to help some of the poorest people in the U.S.

-Attorney General Lynn Fitch's lawsuit says that filing litigation to recover improperly spent money is the responsibility of the attorney general’s office, not the auditor’s.
+Attorney General Lynn Fitch's lawsuit says that filing litigation over improperly spent money is the responsibility of the attorney general’s office, not the auditor’s.

 Both the attorney general and the auditor are elected statewide, and the lawsuit is the latest rift between them.

-“The Attorney General's withdrawal of discretionary representation of Auditor White in the Defamation Suit does not permit Auditor White to encroach upon the authority otherwise vested in the attorney general,” Gerald Kucia, a special assistant attorney general, wrote on behalf of Fitch in the lawsuit filed Thursday in state court.
+“Our standing as attorneys demands the highest level of respect for the law and the practice of law,” Fitch said in a statement after she sued White on Thursday.
+“When we file in court in our official capacity it is not for our own amusement or political benefit; it is on behalf of the people and bears the burden having repercussions for all of the people’s government."

+She said White's earlier response to Favre's defamation suit "reflects none of this gravity.”

-In a response to Favre's defamation suit, White filed court papers Feb.
-5 demanding that Favre repay the state nearly $730,000.
+White demanded that Favre repay the state nearly $730,000.
 The Football Hall of Fame member lives in Mississippi.
 White says Favre improperly received $1.1 million in welfare money for speaking engagements and Favre has repaid only part of it.

 In a statement to The Associated Press on Thursday, White criticized Fitch’s lawsuit against him and said he will fight in court for the right to recover as much public money as possible.